-- Create a school climate of kindness, respect, inclusion and acceptance where students feel safe and supported. - 2.
+- 1. Create a school climate of kindness, respect, inclusion and acceptance where students feel safe and supported. - 2.
 Raise awareness of the negative effects of bullying and associated consequences. - 3.
 Explore each person's role in a conflict or bullying situation, including the role of a bystander, and encouraging our students to take a proactive and positive stance to stop bullying. - 4.
-To empower students and value "student voice". - 5.
+Provide opportunities for our students to build peer relationships and celebrate their differences, while allowing for student voice and leadership within our school community. - 5.
 Support the understanding of the difference between bullying and conflict. - 6.
-Use culturally responsive teaching practices and resources which focus on various identities and lived experiences.
+Use culturally responsive teaching practices and resources which focus on various identities and lived experiences. - 7.
+Promote a variety of strategies to help students cope with any difficulties that might arise at school (i.e., academic stress, peer conflicts, etc.).